wavefrontHQ/docs/pages/doc/derived_metrics.md

 1. Select **Browse > Derived Metrics**.
 2. Click **Create Derived Metric**.
+3. Specify the query.
+   * You can specify a `ts()` query or an `hs()` query.
-3. Specify the query and make sure you include an `aliasMetric` -- you later use that name for the derived metric.
+   * Include an `aliasMetric` -- you use that name for the derived metric.
 4. If you want, change the times for results inclusion and for query execution.
-If your environment might have queueing problems, increase the results inclusion time.
+If your environment has queueing problems, increase the results inclusion time.

 {% include note.html content="An error results if you attempt to ingest a metric into itself.
 Use `aliasMetric` or `aliasSource` to have a different name for the metric (and optional source)." %}